Nimkea/animated-disco/replit.md

-# XNRT - NextGen Gamification Earning Platform

 ## Overview
 XNRT is a React PWA off-chain gamification community earning platform where users earn in-app utility tokens (XNRT) through staking, mining, referrals, and task completion.
-It offers a secure, engaging environment with a functional authentication system, automated earning mechanisms, and an admin dashboard, aiming to provide a robust and inspiring earning experience.
+It aims to provide a robust, secure, and engaging earning experience with a functional authentication system, automated earning mechanisms, and a comprehensive admin dashboard.

 ## User Preferences
 - **Unified Cosmic Theme System**: Users can toggle between light and dark modes, both featuring cosmic starfield backgrounds